daattali/beautiful-jekyll/_posts/2023-04-29-building-data-pipelines-with-docker.md

 What I actually want to accomplish, is to to build functionality to read source data (e.g., from source `csv` files), perform the necessary manipulations, and save the results in a database.
 For this purpose, a Postgres instance will be used.
 Let's run a Postgres container in Docker and use a simple Python script to populate it with data.

 To run a Postgres container, we need to configure it.
 One part of the configuration involves using environmental variables.
-For Postgres, we require `USER`, `PASSWORD`, and the database name.
+For Postgres, we require `USER`, `PASSWORD`, and the database name<sup>3</sup>.
 To set environmental variables when running a Docker container, use the `-e` flag:

 ```bash
 docker run -it \